 Magecart is a global phenomenon that’s redefined cybersecurity over the past four years.
 Not only has it victimized hundreds of thousands of sites and potentially millions of users, but it’s also created a secondary market around its infrastructure.

 These secondary markets are likely experienced in affiliate marketing and fraud, and are buying up domains dropped by registrars they know have a lot of traffic coming to them.
 While ads themselves aren’t malicious, they are exploiting the vulnerabilities in websites while the site owners don’t benefit.
-Moreover, in the future, threat actors may also engage in other schemes and threat activity far more malicious than advertising.
+Moreover, in the future, cyber threat actors may also engage in other schemes and cyber threat activity far more malicious than advertising.

 Site owners must maintain visibility into the code on their site—make sure it’s clean, updated, and checked on regularly.
 RiskIQ works with incredible partners to mitigate Magecart incidents by taking down infrastructure, which disrupts the flow of stolen data.
-However, this does not keep a website clean forever—dutiful vigilance and maintenance is the only way to prevent being victimized by Magecart and follow-up attacks by secondary markets.
+However, this does not keep a website clean forever—dutiful vigilance and maintenance is the only way to prevent being victimized by Magecart and follow-up cyber attacks by secondary markets.

 The latest episode of SwigCast is out!
 We tackle card skimmers and the evolution of Magecart with @RiskIQ technical director Terry Bishop